chainpoint/chainpoint-gateway/README.md

 Every Gateway provides a public HTTP API.
 This is documented in greater detail on the [Gateway HTTP API wiki](https://github.com/chainpoint/chainpoint-gateway/wiki/Gateway-HTTP-API)

+Additionally, lightning node information for your Gateway can be found at `http://<gateway_ip>/config`.

 ## License

 [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)